jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

 (7) If regulations authorise the EPA to grant exemptions, waivers, or refunds referred to in subsection (4)﻿(j),— (a) an instrument granting an exemption or a waiver or refund is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements), unless it applies only to 1 or more named persons; and
   (b) the regulations must contain a statement to that effect.

+### 167A Regulations relating to methodologies and mapping standards
+(1) The Governor-General may, by Order in Council made on the recommendation of the Minister, make regulations for 1 or more of the following purposes:
+  (a) prescribing a methodology or methodologies for making a property-scale assessment of the land use capability classification of land described in a record of title:
+  (b) authorising the EPA to issue mapping standards specifying—
+    (i) how land that is to be assessed through property-scale assessment must be mapped; and (ii) how land must be mapped for any other purpose in relation to section 182AB, 182C(5)﻿(a)﻿(ii), 182C(5A), or 182CA to 182CD, or to subpart 4A or 4B of Part 5.
+(2) Regulations made under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).
+(3) If regulations authorise the EPA to issue mapping standards under subsection (1)﻿(b),— (a) those standards are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements); and (b) the regulations must contain a statement to that effect.

+### 167B Regulations relating to LUC class 6 land permits
+(1) The Governor-General may, by Order in Council made on the recommendation of the Minister, make regulations for 1 or more of the following purposes:Ballot requirementsRequirements after ballot conductedOther matters
+  (a) specifying the time frames within which the first and second ballots for each year are to be conducted:
+  (b) specifying the time frames within which applications to enter the first ballot or the second ballot may be made each year:
+  (c) specifying how the total number of hectares in the annual hectare limit must be apportioned between the first and second ballots:
+  (d) prescribing how much of the annual hectare limit must be reserved for small applications in each of the first and second ballots:
+  (e) specifying the proportion of the annual hectare limit that comprises the roll-over limit:
+  (f) prescribing the number of hectares of LUC class 6 land in respect of which an application is made that determines whether an application is to be treated as a small application:
+  (g) requiring an application for a LUC class 6 land permit to include a map of the applicant’s LUC class 6 land prepared in accordance with any mapping standard issued by the EPA:
+  (h) requiring a permit application to identify the applicant's LUC class 6 land in respect of which the application is made by reference to—
+    (i) the NZLRI map; or
+    (ii) a property-scale assessment undertaken in accordance with any mapping standard issued by the EPA:
+  (i) requiring a person who undertook a property-scale assessment for inclusion in an application for a LUC class 6 land permit to provide information to the EPA about the assessment when requested to do so, for example, a statement that the person undertook the assessment in accordance with any methodology specified in regulations:
+  (j) prescribing the process the EPA must follow after a ballot is conducted, including—
+    (i) determining whether an application meets the conditions of eligibility; and (ii) notifying applicants whose applications are successful:
+  (k) specifying the circumstances in which part of the annual hectare limit of LUC class 6 land in a ballot or the unused hectares of an expired or a cancelled permit may be transferred to or added to a later year’s ballot:
+  (l) prescribing whether, how, and how many hectares that are not included in the LUC class 6 permits that are issued as the result of a ballot may be reallocated (except as provided in section 190KK(2)﻿(a) or (b) or section 190KL), including in either or both of the following ways:
+    (i) to another ballot:
+    (ii) to the allocation of hectares that are reserved or not reserved for small applications:
+  (m) prescribing any other matters that are necessary to ensure the proper functioning of a ballot.
+(2) Regulations made under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 168 Other regulations
 (1) The Governor-General may, by Order in Council, make regulations for 1 or more of the following purposes: